peidong110/Android-Quiz-Machine/README.md

     When you click submit, it will calculate your mark and launch a pop up window
 ## Here is what it looks like when you firstly launch the programme
 ![1](main.png)

+### I will probably intergrade this application with database.